fetchai/uAgents/integrations/langchain-rag/README.md

-# Langchain RAG integration
+# LangChain RAG integration

-Langchain RAG integration example offers a guide to setting up and using RAG (retrieval augmented generation) technology in a uagent.
+LangChain RAG integration example offers a guide to setting up and using RAG (retrieval augmented generation) technology in a uagent.
 This example shows how to create a RAG application that can answer question based on a document.

 - Python (v3.10+ recommended)
 - Poetry (A Python packaging and dependency management tool)